Visitor Analytics

 Mobile-First Design

-Creating landing pages with mobile-friendly designs can help boost your conversions.
+Creating landing pages with mobile-friendly designs can undoubtedly help boost your conversions.
 Mobile-first demonstrates the Pareto Principle and shows that you can make the biggest difference to your website conversions by focusing on the 20% of things with the potential to make the most impact.

 The majority of the time in a website's design process, the mobile version is created as an afterthought after the desktop version has been developed.
+But given that more than half of users connect to the internet with mobile devices, it really shouldn't be.

 However, by focusing on the mobile version first, the 20% of a website's features and functionality that are most essential for users are the ones developed first as there is limited space on smaller mobile screens.